CANDELbio/mantis-viewer/index.md

 ## License, Bugs, and Contributing

-Mantis Viewer is distributed under a GPLv3 license.
+Mantis Viewer is distributed under an Apache 2 license.
 Check out the [Mantis Viewer GitHub page](https://github.com/ParkerICI/mantis-viewer) if you have a bug to report or if you are interested in adding features to Mantis.